brettChapman/multivis_tutorials/README.md

 <br />

 <a id="five"></a>
-## Tutorial 5: Spring-embedded network
+## Tutorial 5: Hierarchical Edge Bundle
 <i>In this tutorial we will step through a workflow to produce a Hierarchical Edge Bundle.</i>

 Launch tutorial 5 by clicking the "Launch Binder" icon: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/brettChapman/multivis_tutorials/master?filepath=Tutorial5.ipynb)